ZfpsGT1030/KroneOPTIMIZER/README.md

 Advanced RAM Allocation 🧠: Ensures that the system allocates RAM dynamically for the most demanding tasks, giving games priority.

-Auto Update for Optimizations 🔄: Keeps your Krone Optimizer settings up to date by automatically installing performance updates and tweaks.
+Auto Update for Optimizations 🔄: Keeps your Krone Optimizer settings up to date by automatically installing performance updates and tweaks. exclaimer this does not hook into a game in any way too prevent anti cheat-triggers

 Advanced Background Resource Allocation ⚙️: Fine-tunes how resources are allocated, ensuring that your PC's power goes where it matters most during gaming.